 Prepare for the Trip

 If you're moving dogs rather than moving cats (or maybe it's both), you'll find dogs a lot easier to move.
-Dogs are usually good in the car and don't mind traveling in the backseat.
+Dogs are usually good in the car, although some might experience car sickness, but most might not mind traveling in the backseat.
 It is also much easier to find pet accommodation for dogs than it is for cats.

 Cats tend to not like traveling in cars so driving can be quite stressful for them and for you.
 Talk to your vet about how to make them comfortable.
 Keep them in carriers for safety.
 Make sure you pack the car properly so you can take everything you need with you but also to keep everyone comfortable.